autogluon/autogluon/docs/tutorials/tabular_prediction/tabular-indepth.md

 ## Model ensembling with stacking/bagging

 Beyond hyperparameter-tuning with a correctly-specified evaluation metric, two other methods to boost predictive performance are [bagging and stack-ensembling](https://arxiv.org/abs/2003.06505).
-You'll often see performance improve if you specify `num_bagging_folds` = 5-10, `stack_ensemble_levels` = 1-3 in the call to `fit()`, but this will increase training times and memory/disk usage.
+You'll often see performance improve if you specify `num_bag_folds` = 5-10, `num_stack_levels` = 1-3 in the call to `fit()`, but this will increase training times and memory/disk usage.

 ```{.python .input}
 predictor = TabularPredictorV2(label=label_column, eval_metric=metric).fit(train_data,